rkt/rkt/Documentation/devel/architecture.md

 ### Stage 1

 The next stage is a binary that the user trusts to set up cgroups, execute processes, and perform other operations as root on the host.
-This stage has the responsibility of taking the pod filesystem that was created by stage 0 and creating the necessary cgroups, namespaces and mounts to launch the pod.
+This stage has the responsibility of taking the pod filesystem that was created by stage0 and creating the necessary cgroups, namespaces and mounts to launch the pod.
 Specifically, it must:

 - Read the Image and Pod Manifests.
 The Image Manifest defines the default `exec` specifications of each application; the Pod Manifest defines the ordering of the units, as well as any overrides.